In this post we will cover everything about what to put in your carry on vs what to pack in your checked bag!

 For this reason it is always good to buy small travel sized products so you can fit several containers in the see-through wallet.
 Alternatively you can buy some reusable 100mls containers to decant your favourite products into if they don’t come in a travel size.

 Bear in mind some items that might be considered liquids such as liquid makeup!
 Also don’t pack your expensive perfume/aftershave in your hand luggage if it is more than 100mls!
 So often I have seen people have to say goodbye to their expensive toiletries because they didn’t check the liquid quantity!

 Put ALL your medication for the whole trip in your carry on bag.
 No excuses.
-If your bag gets lost you can buy replacement clothes easily, but it won’t be easy to get more medication if you are abroad.
+If your bag gets lost you can buy replacement clothes easily, but it won’t be so easy to get more medication if you are abroad.

 If you need to bring any needles or medication that is over 100mls in your hand luggage, just bring your prescription or a note from your Doctor.
 Bear in mind it might take a few weeks for your Doctor to write the letter (and it may potentially cost) so be prepared beforehand.
 Tell the security staff about your medication as they will need to see it and screen it separately.

 Please note if you are an asthmatic and will bring inhalers you MUST pack them in your hand luggage.
 The same goes for those who carry an epi-pen.
 NEVER carry these in your check in luggage.
 Despite many airlines carrying these life-saving medications onboard, NEVER rely on the crew for equipment as it could waste valuable time.

 Often if the crew have to provide you with their medical equipment they can not administer it straight away to you as they have to phone a specific medical aviation doctor on ground before they are authorised to give it to you.
 This can sometimes take 5 or 10 minutes as there is a lot of paperwork and form-filling that is required.
 If you have your own equipment with you, you can immediately self-medicate.